galexv/ALPSCore_notes/notes2.rst

 hdf5::archive::is_datatype<T>(string path)``) and decide whether the data is loadable.

-Because it appears to be perfectly fine to read my custom type into a vector of any type, load attempts for accumulators should begin with the custom type and only then try regular types.
+Because it (falsely) appears to be perfectly fine to read my custom type into a vector of any type, load attempts for accumulators should begin with the custom type and only then try regular types.